yes-has-returned/Forest/New Updates and Features.md

 ### Version 1.0.2
 Release date: 01/07/2025
  - Adding more craftable early-game and mid-game weapons and items
+ - Camoflague item???
+Lowers chance for mobs to attack you
+ - Ability to craft branches and other items
  - Adding more actions and biomes
  - Bug fixes and patches